 Of all things to believe in life, there has to be at least a semblance of hope.
 There has to be at minimum, at least a trace of light because otherwise, what else is there except for the dimness and the shadows of doubt?

 Of all things to believe in, no matter how bad things may seem or how badly one might want to jump from their own skin; no matter how dark it gets or stormy or bumpy the road may seem, there has to be at least a minimum sense of drive.

 There has to be something left in the gas tank because no matter what, life goes on.
-And even when the tank is empty and all that’s left are the fumes and when it seems like there’s so much farther to go, remember something: The fact that you feel or think and the fact that you want or you ache or wish you had more or could be more, although troublesome, this is the light within you.
+Even when the tank is empty and all that’s left are the fumes and when it seems like there’s so much farther to go, remember something: The fact that you feel or think and the fact that you want or you ache or wish you had more or could be more, although troublesome, this is the light within you.
 The fact that you notice something is wrong or the fact that you notice your pain or recognize the you have the desire to improve or be better is not a curse whatsoever.

 There are times when people look in the mirror and become overly critical of themselves.
 There are times when people do not recognize their own beauty or see their value.
 There are times when people wish they had more because the contrast of their lives in comparison to others is the shadow which overcomes their view.
 Life is hard this way.
 You wonder about your purpose or if this is it.
 Maybe this is your purpose.
 Maybe this is where you are supposed to be, —to be down here in the underbelly of what people call the cycle of life.
 Maybe you believe this is you however, and respectfully, I disagree.

 In the face of my fears and my wrongs and while paying the consequences as a result of my actions (and reactions), I found myself in a place where I wished I never was.
 There were times when I committed terrible acts and times when I did or said things because put simply, I was not my best possible self.
 I’ve had this happen to me, historically, throughout my life.
 Then again, I think most people have aspects of their past they wish they could change.